srappel/census_workshop_2021/content/setup.md

 {: .label .label-step}
 ### Register for an account at NHGIS

-First, create an account on NHGIS.org at [this registration link](https://uma.pop.umn.edu/nhgis/user/new).**
+Create a profile on NHGIS.org at [this registration link](https://uma.pop.umn.edu/nhgis/user/new).**

+An account is required to download data from the NHGIS system.
 {: .step}

 ### Notes